Afoxcute/emrys/uagents/README.md

 ## Sample Interaction

-User: "Tell me about Solend"
+User: "Tell me about SOON SVM"

-Agent: *Returns detailed information about Solend, including how it utilizes SVM for lending and borrowing on Solana.*
+Agent: *Returns detailed information about Emrys' custom SVM fork optimized for cross-chain operations, including its features and technical aspects.*

-User: "How does Osmosis use IBC?"
+User: "How does the ZPL UTXO Bridge work?"

-Agent: *Returns information about Osmosis's IBC implementation, cross-chain liquidity, and interoperability with other Cosmos chains.*
+Agent: *Returns information about the ZPL UTXO Bridge, including its two-way peg mechanism, security model, and usage flows.*

 ## Technical Architecture

 The agent consists of three main components:

-1. **DeFi Protocol Module**: Contains the database of Solana and Cosmos protocols, with special attention to SVM and IBC integration details.
+1. **DeFi Protocol Module**: Contains the database of protocols and technologies, with detailed information about SOON SVM, IBC, Walrus, and the ZPL UTXO Bridge.

 2. **Chat Protocol**: Handles the natural language communication with users and integrates with LLMs.

-3. **Agent Core**: Manages the protocols, requests, rate limiting, and performs health checks across both ecosystems.
+3. **Agent Core**: Manages the protocols, requests, rate limiting, and performs health checks across all technologies.

+## Security Features

+The information provided includes details on Emrys security features:
+- Chain connection monitoring
+- Transaction verification
+- OFAC compliance checks
+- Multi-stage approval process
+- Audit trail via Walrus storage
+- Hot/Cold reserve systems for UTXO bridges

 ## Extending the Agent

-To add support for additional protocols in the Solana or Cosmos ecosystems, simply extend the `DEFI_PROTOCOLS` dictionary in `defi_protocol.py` with new entries following the same structure as existing protocols.
+To add support for additional protocols or technologies, simply extend the `DEFI_PROTOCOLS` dictionary in `defi_protocol.py` with new entries following the same structure as existing protocols.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+---

+***DISCLAIMER:*** *Emrys uses SVM & IBC & WALRUS for secure transactions & speed.
+All transactions are processed using our proprietary implementation of SVM (Solana Virtual Machine) and IBC (Inter-Blockchain Communication) protocols, with data secured through Walrus decentralized storage.*